kristjanbjarni/home-assistant-packages/README.md

 ## <a name="belgingur"></a>Belgingur (belgingur.yaml)
 ![belgingur](docs/belgingur.png)

-Weather forecast information from belgingur.is.
+Weather forecast information from [belgingur.is].
 The weather card is named `weather.belgingur`.
 Just add this as any other normal weather card.
 The card uses your current Home position for weather location as specified in General configuration.
 The information is updated every 10 minutes.

 ## <a name="vegagerdin"></a>Vegagerðin (vegagerdin.yaml)
 ![vegagerdin](docs/vegagerdin.png)